dylncheng/weather-app-new/README.md

 # Yuki Weather App https://weather-app-newest.herokuapp.com/

-#### This project was created with the purpose of creating a weather app without any unecessary feautures and with a minimalistic design
+#### This project was created with the purpose of creating a weather app with a minimalistic design

 #### The website serves a REST API written with Flask and a HTML/CSS/Bootsrap front-end